 You probably know that asthma can cause breathing problems.
 So can kids with asthma play sports?
 You bet they can!
 Being active and playing sports is a good idea if you have asthma.
 Why?
 Because it can help your lungs get stronger, so they work better.

 In fact, some athletes with asthma have done more than develop stronger lungs.
-They've played professional football and basketball, and they've even won medals at the Olympic Games!
+They've played professional football and basketball, and they've even won medals at the Olympics!

-In some sports, you need to keep going for a long time.
-These include cycling, long-distance running, soccer, and basketball.
-Cold, dry air can also make symptoms worse, so cross-country skiing and ice hockey might be hard for people with asthma.
+Some sports might be a bit harder for someone with asthma, like sports that keep you going for a long time, or winter sports that take place outside in cold, dry air.
 But that doesn't mean you can't play these sports if you really like them.
-In fact, many athletes with asthma have found that with the right training and medicine, they can do any sport they choose.
+In fact, athletes with asthma have found that with the right training and medicine, they can do any sport they choose.

 How Do Athletes Manage Asthma?

-Your doctor will also tell you some other things you can do to avoid flare-ups, such as:
+Your doctor also will tell you some other things you can do to avoid flare-ups, like:

 - skipping outdoor workouts when there's lots of pollen in the air